Hot Honey Chicken Meatballs

 Directions

-• 1Stir breadcrumbs and milk in a large bowl, and then let it sit for 5 minutes.
+1Stir breadcrumbs and milk in a large bowl, then let it sit for 5 minutes.
 Add the egg, cheese, garlic powder, onion powder, sweet paprika, smoked paprika, oregano, pepper, and salt.
 Stir until well blended.

 3Wet your hands and form the mixture into 1 ½-inch balls (about 1 ½ tablespoons each).
 A medium cookie scoop helps portion out the meatballs.
 The mixture is on the softer side, so don’t worry if you have difficulty making perfect balls.
 Since we want tender and juicy meatballs, we add more bread crumbs and milk, making the mixture less firm.
-Even though this causes less than perfect round meatballs, the texture of the interior is better.
+Even though this causes less-than-perfect round meatballs, the texture of the interior is better.

-• 1Heat 2 tablespoons of oil in the bottom of a wide Dutch oven or nonstick pan over medium heat.
+4Heat 2 tablespoons of oil in the bottom of a wide Dutch oven or nonstick pan over medium heat.

-• 1In a small saucepan over medium-low heat, combine the hot sauce, butter, salt, and honey.
+6Make the hot honey butter.
+Combine the hot sauce, butter, salt, and honey in a small saucepan over medium-low heat.
 Swirl the pan until the butter melts into the hot sauce and honey.
-Pour the sauce over the cooked meatballs, and then serve.

 Adam and Joanne's Tips

 • Make ahead tips: Raw meatballs can be refrigerated overnight and baked the next day.
 You should get 18 to 20 meatballs.
 You can also freeze the raw meatballs and store up to three months.
-To freeze them, form the meatballs and then place them onto a baking sheet lined with parchment paper or a silicone baking mat.
-Place the baking sheet into the freezer and freeze until the meatballs are firm.
+To freeze them, form the meatballs and place them onto a baking sheet lined with parchment paper or a silicone baking mat.
+Place the baking sheet into the freezer until the meatballs are firm.
 Transfer frozen meatballs to an airtight, freezer-friendly container and freeze for three months.

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+• The nutrition facts provided below are estimates.

 Nutrition Per Serving Serving Size 3 meatballs (3 of 18 total) / Calories 246 calories / Total Fat 15.4g / Saturated Fat 4.6g / Cholesterol 104.7mg / Sodium 612mg / Carbohydrate 10.8g / Dietary Fiber 0.7g / Total Sugars 3.5g / Protein 16.9g

-AUTHOR: Adam and Joanne Gallagher
+AUTHOR: Joanne Gallagher

 Inspired Taste Newsletter Signup

-13 comments… Leave a Review
+17 comments… Leave a Review

 • Kathryn Mader July 18, 2022, 2:44 pm